cloudflare/workers-docs/content/reference/api-keys.md

 ![Viewing Cloudflare API keys](/reference/media/api-keys.png)

 **Treat your Global API Key like a password!** You'll configure Wrangler to use this key, but by design, Wrangler does not keep this API key in version control, or inside of your code.

+In addition, you'll also need your **Cloudflare Auth Email**.
+This is the email you used to sign up for Cloudflare.